jvaleskadevs/Apes-Legacy/README.md

  - The registrant is in charge to update the claim date stored in Polybase whenever he/she changes this date in the blockchain.
  - The previous feature could be done automatically at the moment of register an Ape to the service.
 Separated for simplicity.
  - The registrant may delete their data from the database to stop receiving notifications in the future.
- - Relevant Polybase files are `frontend/components/NotifyComponent.jsx` and `showrunners/src/showrunners/jvaleska/jvaleskaChannel.ts`.
+ - Relevant Polybase files are `polybase.schema`, `frontend/components/NotifyComponent.jsx` and `showrunners/src/showrunners/jvaleska/jvaleskaChannel.ts`.

 ## Goerli Contracts